NayashaPrakash/Injury-tracker/README.md

 1. Body-map:

    It includes automatic location detection feature done using image mapping.

 2. Analytics Dashboard:

    The charts are made using Chart.JS based on the number of reports reported on a particular date by the user.

-3. User Registration and Authentication
+4. User Registration and Authentication:

    Users can register for an account using a unique username and password.
 Authentication is implemented using JWT for secure access.
-Registered users can log in and log out of their accounts.
+Registered users can log in and log out of their
+   accounts.
 User history, including reported injuries, is stored and accessible upon login.

-4. Injury Reporting
+5. Injury Reporting:

    Users can create a new injury report that includes various fields.
 They can select different areas of injury on a body map image and can provide details of injuries for each labeled area.
 The system automatically identifies and labels the selected areas (e.g., "left hand," "left foot").

-5. List of Reports
+6. List of Reports:

    Users can view history of all reported injuries.
 The list includes the name of the reporter, date & time of injury, and the date of the report.